 Except, that isn’t fair to the fans of the Clippers who have waited forever for a winner, and now have one – at the same time as the Lakers stink.
 Nor would it really help to “suspend” Sterling and let him sit in his mansion somewhere, growing more embittered and cursing society for not seeing things his way.

 Maybe it would be best to have everyone show up for Tuesday’s Game 5 against Golden State, Sterling included, and let him hear from the fans directly.
 Black, white, whatever.

 Let the public give him the loud scolding the NBA, its players and other owners never would.
 Then let them broadcast that on social media.

 LeBron said it best……“there is no room for Donald Sterling in our league, man.
 There it is.”

 Filed under: Politics | Tagged: Chris Paul, Donald Sterling, LeBron James, Los Angeles, Los Angeles Clippers, Magic Johnson, Miami Heat, National Basketball Association, NBA, NBA commissioner Adam Silver, V. Stiviano | 12 Comments »

-Originally posted on Recipes for a Healthy You:
+Originally posted on Splendid Recipes and More:

 There has been a lot of new information on processed foods, seed oils high in omega-6, refined sugar, as being the cause of bodily inflammation.
 We have also read about lowering our carbohydrate intake, as too much carb’s over works the pancreas and heightens insulin levels.
 Refined grains is the big culprit to weight gain.
 Refined grains digest fast and causing rapid use of glucose or a spike of sugar levels in the blood stream, causing the body to store the excess sugar not used, as fat.